Last Updated on

 It’s hard to believe that it had once been the site of King Louis XIII’s private hunting lodge which he decided to rebuild and make it his residential palace.
 Then it was later extended, and extended, by his son and subsequent Monarchs.

-In the end, the Palace was abandoned following the overthrow of the monarchy, when the last King (Louis XVI) and Queen (Marie-Antoinette) were forced out of Versailles, and subsequently beheaded in Paris.
+In the end, the Palace of Versailles was abandoned following the overthrow of the monarchy, when the last King (Louis XVI) and Queen (Marie-Antoinette) were forced out of Versailles, and subsequently beheaded in Paris.
 That marked the tragic end of the royal family in France.

 I find the history of the era quite intriguing.
 It really was a fascinating period.